Private equity in Italy: market and regulatory overview

 The seller can also provide a source of finance, typically in the form of deferred consideration or an earn-out.

 Mezzanine debt ranks behind senior debt and, as a result, has a higher interest rate.
-Typically, there is just one borrower, the acquisition vehicle.
+Typically, there is just one borrower, the acquisition vehicle, but sometimes senior lenders require junior debt to be structurally subordinated (see Question 24, Contractual and structural mechanisms).
 It generally matures later than the last tranche of the senior debt and is repayable in one bullet instalment.
 The margin generally includes a PIK element in addition to a cash element.
 Financial covenants are present but typically contain more headroom.
 It is fairly common for warrants giving the right to subscribe for shares in the borrower at a predetermined price to be issued to the mezzanine lender as part of the package.

 Law Decree no. 83/2012 introduced urgent measures for growth (Decree for Growth), as implemented into law by Law no. 134/2012 (Act of Conversion).
 It has introduced significant regulatory changes to expand opportunities for Italian non-listed companies to access the capital market.
 It removes fiscal and corporate limitations that penalised such companies in comparison to equivalent companies in other European countries.
 In particular, in relation to: